 ICP Memberships

 There is only one type of consortium membership.
 An affiliate receives a full membership and full voting rights with a contribution of a minimum of $15,000.
-Double (or more) memberships are allowed, giving an affiliate a maximum of two votes.
+Double (or more) memberships are allowed.
+Affiliate representatives can direct their membership money to whichever project they desire.
+Members are encouraged to team on projects whenever appropriate.

 The Industrial Advisory Board